Does Cheltenham Welcomes Refugees (CWR) only support Syrian refugees?

 How many Syrian families are there in Cheltenham?

-Cheltenham is currently home to eight Syrian refugee families, as well as other refugee families from other parts of the world.
-A few more Syrian families are expected to arrive in the next few years, including some families from elsewhere in the world, but this is dependent on houses becoming available for them.
+Cheltenham is currently home to almost twenty Syrian refugee families, as well as other refugee families from other parts of the world.
+A few more Syrian families are expected to arrive in the next year or so, including some families from elsewhere in the world, but this is dependent on houses becoming available for them.
 You can read more about the global and local context of refugees on the about page.

 Are refugees allowed to work?